Here’s the problem statement Problem 1

 To solve this problem, we can use Dynamic Programming to calculate the minimum edit distance, also known as the Levenshtein Distance, between two strings.

-represents the minimum number of operations required to transform the first i
+Let’s define a 2D table dp where dp[i][j] represents the minimum number of operations required to transform the first i characters of s1 into the first j characters of s2.

 The three operations allowed are: